elibritstein/OVS/Documentation/ref/ovs-metrics.8.rst

 ``ovs-metrics`` accesses the Open vSwitch metrics and derives statistics from the values received.

+Default operation mode is to watch over a dashboard of metrics selected for relevance to measure packet forwarding and connection tracking performance, along with their offloading.

 Options
 =======

+* ``-1`` or ``--one-shot``

+  One-shot mode: Read metrics once and print them on screen.

 * ``-d`` or ``--debug``

-  Request the metrics debug page as well.
+  In 'follow' or 'one-shot' mode, request the metrics debug page as well.

+* ``-f`` or ``--follow``

+  Follow mode: read all metrics and print any change each period.

 * ``-h`` or ``--help``